Why is it Important to Practice Swimming Safety?

-- Make sure young children or inexperienced swimmers wear U.S. Coast Guard-approved life jackets around water.
+- Make sure young children or inexperienced swimmers wear U.S. Coast Guard-approved life jackets

 - Swimming lessons for all family members is a great way to prevent water accidents.

-- Avoid distractions when supervising children around water.
+- Avoid distractions when supervising.

 - If a child is missing, check the water first.
 Seconds count in preventing death or disability.

-- Drink plenty of water through out the day while you are outside and in the water.
+- Drink plenty of water throughout the day